Greville Janner: Posthumous developments

 In 1991, the police had not checked whether Janner had shared a hotel room with a 14-year-old boy (known as "Complainant 1"), and had made only "extremely limited" checks at the children's home where he lived.
-It was found two decades later that the child had attended a wedding with the Janner family, and that film footage existed of his presence.
+It was found that the child had attended a wedding with the Janner family, and that film footage existed of his presence.
 The 2002 investigation was connected with allegations of historic abuse at a children's home, in which a former resident made accusations against Janner: "The failure to forward Complainant 2's statement to the CPS for charging advice is remarkable", Henriques wrote.
 It was suggested that Leicestershire police should have passed the file about the 2002 investigation on to the CPS (as the CPS had admitted), and Henriques advocated this inaction be investigated by the Independent Police Complaints Commission (IPCC).

 The Independent Inquiry Into Child Sexual Abuse announced on 16 November 2016 that it was delaying its hearings into Janner due to a "significant overlap" between its investigation and the criminal proceedings, which could cause prejudice in court.

 In 2019, Daniel Janner founded the group Falsely Accused Individuals for Reform, which aims to prevent the names of people accused of sexual offences from being made public until/unless they are charged.
 That July, Carl Beech, whose accusations had fuelled the Operation Midland police investigation, was convicted of falsely accusing Janner and others of sexual abuse and murder.
 Daniel Janner appeared in the witness box as Beech was being sentenced and said of his father, "He died an innocent man.
 He was a force for good and justice."
 Beech was jailed for 18 years.
 Janner was critical of the role in the affair of Tom Watson, saying: "Tom Watson should resign.
 He appointed himself Britain's chief paedo-finder general and created a moral panic.
 His motive was personal political advancement riding on a bandwagon of public frenzy which he had whipped up.
 He should hang his head in shame.
 For him to take the moral high ground in the Labour Party against antisemitism is completely hypocritical."